Me: “My name is Carolyn, and I’m a Medical Googler.”

 Google is how I found about 7,000 other heart sisters – all survivors like me – on the WomenHeart National Coalition for Women With Heart Disease.online support community.
 I found them on Google.

-That’s how I began subscribing to regular cardiology news bulletins from medical journals, clinical research sites, and university heart institutes.
+That’s how I began subscribing to regular cardiology news bulletins from medical journals, clinical research sites, and academic heart institutes.
 I found them all on Google.

 And that is also how I came to inform my cardiologist recently during my regular follow-up visit that doctors should stop prescribing the drugs Plavix and Wellbutrin together anymore, because – yes! – I’d found the FDA Drug Alert on Google.